xolvio/rtd/README.md

 Every time you save a file:
 * All your unit tests will run
 * All your end-to-end acceptance tests will run
-* You'll get a test-coverage report
+* You'll get a combined test-coverage (pretty) report from the units and end-to-end run

+RTD by default will fail if you don't have 100% coverage, but you can relax this in the threshold settings.

 Instructions
 ------------